w1z1x0/w1z1x0.github.io/_pages/about.md

 My major is computer science, and I have taken courses such as Introduction to Computer Systems, Algorithm Design and Analysis, Data Structures and Algorithms, Introduction to Artificial Intelligence, Statistical Analysis and Business Intelligence, Operating Systems, Databases, Reinforcement Learning, Probability and Statistics, Data Visualization, Intelligent robotics, and Fundamentals of Large Language Models.

-# 📝 Projects & Experience
+# 📝 Projects and Experience

 - ***2024.08  -  (now)*** **Research Internship in Professor Wan Xiaojun's Laboratory**
   - AI scientists (involving automated idea generation, experimentation, paper writing, and review)